-The portfolio might be expected to increase in value at times when changes in interest rates lead to an increase in the measured value of Scheme liabilities.
-Conversely the portfolio may fall in value when changes in interest rates lead to a fall in that measured value of the Scheme's liabilities.
+The portfolio might be expected to increase in value at times when changes in interest rates and inflation lead to an increase in the measured value of Scheme liabilities.
+Conversely, the portfolio may fall in value when changes in interest rates and inflation lead to a fall in that measured value of the Scheme's liabilities.

-Over the course of the year, the interest rate hedging portfolio rose by £20.2m, reflecting the falls in interest rates over the course of the year.
+Over the course of the year, the hedging portfolio rose by £75.1m, primarily due to falls in interest rates over the course of the year.